Wyatte73/ME-405-Mecha16/README.md

 ### Additional Components
 [Back to top](#Table-of-Contents)

-An HC-05 Bluetooth module was integrated into the system to enable wireless REPL access over Bluetooth.
+An HC-05 Bluetooth module was integrated into the system to enable wireless REPL(PuTTY) access over Bluetooth.
 While not essential, this feature provided convenience by eliminating the need for a USB connection between Romi and the computer.
 To implement this, the HC-05 module was reconfigured with a new name and password, and its baud rate was increased to 460800 for improved communication speed.
 The HC-05 Bluetooth module used in the project is shown in Figure 10.

 <p align="center">
   <img width="350" alt="[Screenshot 2025-03-16 132414" src="https://github.com/user-attachments/assets/7a990adc-fc7c-4450-bb18-58cdf33d645e" />